ironhack-labs/lab-financial-data-graphing/readme.md

 [CoinDesk](http://www.coindesk.com/) is the world leader in news and information on digital currencies such as bitcoin, and its underlying technology - the blockchain.

-They cover news and analysis on the trends, price movements, technologies, companies, and people in the bitcoin and digital currency world.
+They cover news and analysis on the trends, price movements, technologies, companies, and people in the bitcoin as well as digital currency world.

 In this exercise, we will be using one of their data repositories: the [Bitcoin Price Index](http://www.coindesk.com/api/).
 CoinDesk provides a simple API to make its Bitcoin Price Index data programmatically, and we are going to use it to represent the values in a chart.